MannLabs/alphadia/docs/methods/command-line.md

   --config [CONFIG], -c [CONFIG]
                         Config yaml which will be used to update the default config.
-  --wsl, -w             Set if running on Windows Subsystem for Linux.
   --config-dict [CONFIG_DICT]
                         Python Dict which will be used to update the default config.